JakeMerrill/CS167/Labs/Lab1/CS167-Lab1.md

     ![alt text](lab1_images/word_count_2.png)

 - ***(Q4) What is the output that you see at the console?***
+This is what is shown in the console:
+"log4j:WARN No appenders could be found for logger (org.apache.hadoop.metrics2.lib.MutableMetricsFactory).
+log4j:WARN Please initialize the log4j system properly.
+log4j:WARN See http://logging.apache.org/log4j/1.2/faq.html#noconfig for more info."
+This is what is shown in the output.txt file:
      "but	1
       cannot	3
       crawl	1